cloudfoundry-incubator/bosh-rackhd-cpi-release/docs/how_to_deploy_cloud_foundry_on_bare-metal_machine(s).md

 In this tutorial, we will do the example with vSphere, but the same steps can be applied with other IaaS or Bare-Metal environment.
 Let's begin!

-###Setting up RackHD
+##Setting up RackHD
 The first step is to set up [RackHD](https://github.com/rackhd), an open source solution that manage your Bare-Metal environment.
 Please reference the [RackHD documentation](http://rackhd.readthedocs.org/) if you would like to learn more about RackHD.

 In a nutshell, RackHD provides DHCP service and picks up iPXE boot signal from Bare-Metal machines.
 Once RackHD receives signal from machines, a new entry will be added to the RackHD database.
 RackHD will then be able to fully control the machines through IPMI and AMT.
-(See diagram 1)
+(See diagram below.)

 ![Diagram 1](./img/cf-installation-1.jpg)